 Staff forwarded these concerns to the County Attorney for review and the following is summary of his comments.
 Restricting these uses to a conditional use permitting process includes discretionary standards that have been looked upon unfavorably by the courts for these types of activities.
 A 1,000' separation requirements is acceptable and could be increased, however the distance could not be used to exclude all possible areas for a SOB.
+Another consideration for keeping the 1,000' separation is that the possible locations for these uses is concentrated in one portion of the county.
+An increase in the separation requirement could be viewed as exclusionary.
 The list of activities could be reviewed further, but appears to be complete and includes activities with some element of a constitutionally protected activity.